 I then begin ramping down heat application to 7.5A, or if there is enough momentum, cut heat application entirely around 365F – 395F.
 This last drop in heat application really depends on the coffee: some natural coffees really don’t need much of a push, and other types of coffee need steady heat application for much longer.
 If you want some deeper reading on this, I would suggest Chris’ article on Density, specifically the ‘Qualitative Significance’ section.

-All in all, there are certainly best practices, but with roasting you’re always able to choose your own adventure.
-Keep roasting on the quest, keep writing in, and we’ll roasting up new Crown Jewels!
+All in all, there are certainly best practices, but with roasting, you’re always able to choose your own adventure.
+Keep roasting on the quest, keep writing in, and we’ll keep roasting up new Crown Jewels!